bakzonehey/create-your-own-adventure/english/wake-up/vigilante/escape/escape.md

 At that moment the door swung open, the huge guy you fought before were standing there.

-His gaze ran from your bare feet and stopped at your chest, a dark smile appeared on his face.
+His gaze ran from your bare feet, then your bare legs, and stopped at your chest, a dark smile appeared on his face.

 You suddenly felt self-conscious of how ridiculous you must looked, stripped of everything except the skin-tight, deep-v leotard.